DelineaPS/.github/profile/README.md

 Contributing an article is also very simple.
 A folder with a plain-text file (an .Rmd, RMarkdown) and any associated graphics is all that is needed to contribute an article.
 No special software is required.

-Bookdown websites are also mobile-friendly and offer a Delinea-branded .pdf download for offline view.
+Bookdown websites are also mobile-friendly and offer a Delinea-branded .pdf download for offline viewing.

 Each product will have its own Community Edition guide as separate repos.